-Refuge Administrative Assistant, Anna Cook, talks to a student at a World Wetlands Day event at Oscar A. Carlson High School.
+Refuge Administrative Support Assistant, Anna Cook, talks to a student at a World Wetlands Day event at Oscar A. Carlson High School.

 The Detroit River International Wildlife Refuge includes 48 miles of shoreline along the lower Detroit River and western Lake Erie.
 Nearly seven million people live within a 45-minute drive.
 The watershed supports a great diversity of wildlife and habitats which provide many world-class, close-to-home, outdoor recreational opportunities that enhance quality of life and increase community pride.